 Glamping in the Forest of Dean comes in all shapes and sizes.
 Stay in a cosy glamping cabin set at the edge of the woods with a hot tub, hunker down in a gorgeous Mongolian yurt by a stream, or tuck yourself into a neat little roundhouse for the weekend.
 We’ve found 5 woodland treasures for glamping in the Forest of Dean that all come with our nod of approval.

-They’re all independently-owned, covid-compliant, dog-friendly and unique, both in interiors and surroundings.
+They’re all independently-owned, dog-friendly and unique, both in interiors and surroundings.
 Most of them also have an award or two tucked under their belt, for good reason.
 So go on, take over one of these wooded glamping stays in the Forest of Dean and go wild for a weekend.
 There are wild boar ready and waiting to welcome you.

 Glamping in the Forest of Dean | Our Number 1 Recommendation